-The Total Testing Policy is located in the most recent version of the Nursing Student Handbook.
+The Total Testing Policy is located in the most recent version of the most current publication of the Nursing Student Handbook.
 Changes in testing policies made by the faculty which may occur during a student's program of study will be communicated to the students in writing and are found in the Nursing Student Handbook.